In Depth (which means it gets a little long and very twisted around the original premise)

 Hecate was an ancient goddess-demon who was around before the Olympian gods, she had a never-satiated thirst for the blood of people.
 In many of her temples, the priests would mimic this behavior by consuming the blood of, well, others.
 Until said practice was banned.
 In India, Kali Ma was equally thirsty, but she was less particular about the blood she drank, including that of other gods.

-Similar beings ranging from or old friend Lilith (link below to related article) to various New World beings desired blood.
+Similar beings ranging from our old friend Lilith (link below to related article) to various New World beings desired blood.
 If you were lucky, they only wanted the blood of animals.

-In the world of the dark arts you don't have to go too far to run into the name Aleister Crowley who is reported to have used his own blood, to call up a demon which he is said to have been unable to control.
+In the world of the dark arts you don't have to go too far to run into the name Aleister Crowley who is reported to have used his own blood to call up a demon, which he is said to have been unable to control once it stopped by for a visit.

 Going a little further down that escalator we find the lair of the Bad Guy, where contracts are signed in blood as a symbol of both the seriousness of the matter and to make sure somebody who doesn't like you can't forge your signature and get you in real trouble.
 More on that side of things in the Desk article, "Can you Sell Your Soul to the Devil?" link below.

 And no, we're not just picking on the pagans and others of that stripe here.
 Everybody knows about the Inca, the Aztecs (see link below), and others in the new world that bathed their temples in gallons of human blood.
-And, evidently, when they ran out of prisoners and slaves, they started on others, including whatever animals were around, until the thirst of their gods was satiated.
+And, evidently, when they ran out of prisoners and slaves, they started on the locals, and then included whatever animals were around, until the thirst of their gods was satiated.
 So we'll let them do their thing and head back to the Old World.

 There is deep tradition in Western religions, and the major Eastern systems as well that require animal sacrifice.
 We'll talk about those in a moment, and remember, there is an entire Second Page of Religious Links, Eastern and Western, suitable to fire up any argument you wish to have about the topic.